CHSV-FM: History

 Testing of its signal began on November 4, 2014.
 Reception would generally be limited to the Hudson/Saint-Lazare area, due to co-channel interference in Montreal and areas south from WIZN in Vergennes, Vermont, and first-adjacent interference in Eastern Ontario and the Outaouais region from CKQB-FM (106.9) in Ottawa.
 However, it was found to be received way further than its main transmission area, in Saint-Jérôme in the Laurentians the signal is well heard in Stereo.
-The station began regularly-scheduled programming on March 9, 2015, using the "Jewel" branding used by many other Evanov stations in the chain.
+The station began regularly scheduled programming on March 9, 2015, using the "Jewel" branding used by many other Evanov stations in the chain.

-On May 3, 2021, CHSV rebranded as Lite 106.7; the format is described as an "evolution" of the previous "Jewel" branding, but with a larger focus on music from the 1980's in order to improve its appeal to demographics favoured by advertisers.
+On May 3, 2021, CHSV rebranded as Lite 106.7; the format is described as an "evolution" of the previous "Jewel" branding, but with a larger focus on music from the 1980s in order to improve its appeal to demographics favoured by advertisers.